GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 ![simo-gtm-template](/assets/img/consent-mode/simo-gtm-template.png)
 _Source: Own GTM Setup_

-Below, we have a closer look into the specific methods employed by this template or similar ones, which are a great example for how to utilize them.
-For more technical details on the APIs see [here](https://developers.google.com/tag-platform/tag-manager/templates/consent-apis).
+Below, we have a closer look into the specific methods employed by this template or similar ones, which are examples of their utilization.
+For more technical details on the APIs, see [here](https://developers.google.com/tag-platform/tag-manager/templates/consent-apis).

 #### Set default consent state

 By invoking the `setDefaultConsentState` method from a tag template, the default consent state is pushed to the data layer.
 GTM processes this update **immediately** after the current event, and any tags triggered by it have finished processing or when the tag processing timeout is reached, whichever comes first.
-The implementation ensures that the consent update is prioritized and processed in the GTM container before any other items are queued in the data layer.
+The implementation ensures that the consent update is prioritized and processed in the GTM container before other items are queued in the data layer.
 This approach guarantees that user consent preferences are accurately reflected and adhered to across all subsequent tag executions.

 ```javascript
 const setDefaultConsentState = require("setDefaultConsentState");